Inside: To protect our kids, we have to have these essential mental health conversations with our kids right now.

 They also need to know they can come to you when they are bullied for help and you will go to bat for them until the situation is resolved.

-They have to know they have a right to a safe learning environment and you will do everything in your power to make it feel safe for them.
+They have to know they have a right to a safe learning environment and you will do everything in your power to make school or the school bus or the activity feel safe for them.

 Related: Know Your State’s Bullying Laws